Edgewood teen arrested after school threat on social media

 Jun.
 29—An Edgewood teen was arrested earlier this month after she was suspected of posting a school shooting threat on social media platform Yik Yak.

-New Mexico State Police said in a news release issued Tuesday the agency began investigating the threat June 9, with help from the FBI, and traced it to the home of Emma Haviland, 17.
+New Mexico State Police said in a news release Tuesday, the agency began investigating the threat June 9, with help from the FBI, and traced it to the home of Emma Haviland, 17.

 Haviland was taken to a local hospital before being booked June 16 on a third-degree felony count of attempt to commit a felony, a misdemeanor count of making an unlawful shooting threat, and two petty misdemeanors: interfering with the educational process and disorderly conduct.